finos/FDC3/docs/context/ref/Product.md

 **type**: [Instrument](Instrument)

- financial instrument that relates to the definition of this product
+A financial instrument that relates to the definition of this product

 </details>